-This project will fund seed access and education programs to establish home and community resiliency gardens in Poland.
-By working with local community groups, we will support vegetable production and community building for Ukrainian refugees and the families and communities that have graciously brought them into their home.
+This project will fund seed access and education programs to establish home and community resiliency gardens in Poland and Ukraine.
+By working with local schools and communities, we will support vegetable production and community building for Ukrainians and the communities that support them.

-Ukrainian refugees, mostly women and children, are struggling as they escape unprecedented hostilities.
-Over 1.7 million Ukrainians have entered Poland seeking refuge during a time of extreme duress.
-Millions more are projected to follow in the coming weeks.
-This rapid migration is stressing food supplies and creating shortages all over Poland.
+Ukrainian refugees and Internally Displaced People, mostly women and children, are struggling due to unprecedented hostilities.
+Over 2 million Ukrainians have entered Poland and over 6 million Ukrainians are internally displaced, seeking refuge during a time of extreme duress.
+These hostilities and migration are stressing food supplies and creating shortages all over Ukraine and Poland.
 Most emergency, disaster relief is focused on meeting immediate needs: shelter, medicine, and dry food goods.

-With churches, schools, grassroots organizations and mutual aid projects in Poland, SPI is supporting home and community vegetable gardens to boost food supply for Ukrainian refugees and the families and communities that graciously support them.
-Planting community gardens not only addresses food supply issues but alleviates distress, promotes resiliency, and increases place connection for refugees in a time of crisis.
+SPI is supporting home, school, and community vegetable gardens to boost food supply for Ukrainians and the families and communities that graciously support them.
+Planting community gardens not only addresses food supply issues but alleviates distress, promotes resiliency, and increases place connection in a time of crisis.
 Research shows that gardening can reduce depression and build community.